||In 1789 an Act was obtained for the Andover and Redbridge Canal

 construct two branches to the Andover Canal: one following the River Dun from Kimbridge towards Salisbury, the other from Redbridge along the foreshore to

 Southampton.
 Work commenced in August of that year.
 The construction of the Canal proved more than difficult,

 with sinking sand creating great problems.
 The original

 estimate of £784 per mile for the canal between Lockerley and West Grimstead

 prove to be a gross miscalculation and the eventual cost was over £2000 a mile.

-The Canal was completed to beyond West Grimstead into Alderbury and Tunnel Hill by 1806.
+The canal was completed beyond West Grimstead into Alderbury and Tunnel Hill by 1806.
 As the costs escalated, it became clear that the canal was unlikely to give any return on any further investment and no more loans were forthcoming.

-The photographs above show the canal bridge at East Grimstead which can still be seen and is now a registered listed building.
+The photographs above right and left show the canal bridge at East Grimstead which can still be seen and is now a registered listed building.